Parcel Post Agreement Between the U.S. and the Gold Coast Colony

 This article was originally published by the United States Government Printing Office in 1929.
-It contains no images but we have published it believing it to be of great interest to postal historians of West Africa, who may be interested to understand the formalities governing the postal arrangements between the Gold Coast (Ghana) and the United States.
+It should be of great interest to postal historians of West Africa, who may be interested in understanding the formalities governing the postal arrangements between the Gold Coast (Ghana) and the United States.

 For the purpose of concluding arrangements for the exchange of parcel-post packages between the United States of America (including Alaska, Hawaii, Porto Rico, Guam, Samoa, and the Virgin Islands of the United States) and the Gold Coast Colony, the undersigned Walter F. Brown, Postmaster General of the United States of America, and Samuel Bucknell Gosling, Postmaster General of the Gold Coast Colony, by virtue of authority vested in them, have agreed upon the following articles: